 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

 Consumption of raw or undercooked eggs, shellfish and meat may increase the risk of foodborne illness.

-Recipe courtesy of Jenn Lewis, chef/owner of Lincoln Restaurant and Sunshine Tavern in Portland, Oregon
+Recipe courtesy of Jenn Louis, Lincoln Restaurant and Sunshine Tavern, Portland